 A dear colleague of mine did recently an interview with Dennis Snow, who has worked 20 years at Disney in various management positions.
 If you are interested in reading the interview, you can find the article here: 5 Questions About Building a Customer Centric Culture – Dennis Snow.

 What has Walt Disney World done to build their superior customer experience?
 What makes them so successful is that they have been able to create a timeless customer experience: it’s as valid now as it was 20 years ago.
-One of the key contributing factors for their success in customer experience is recruitment and implementation of company culture.
+One of the key contributing factors for their success in customer experience is the recruitment and implementation of company culture.

 Before focusing on recruitment, Disney World makes sure that they have established a clear vision of how the customer experience should be like, by putting themselves in the shoes of the customer (or “guests”, as they refer to them).
-They map out and creat a superior customer experience in every interaction, by asking themselves, how would the customer feel in this step, starting from when the guests park their car in the parking lot to when they exit the parking lot.
+They map out and create a superior customer experience in every interaction, by asking themselves, how would the customer feel in this step, starting from when the guests park their car in the parking lot to when they exit the parking lot.